bt02/Regression-Analysis-House-Sales/README.md

 1. Drop non signifiant P-values

 The final model achieved a R2 of 0.710 improving by 0.037.
 While the change is not drastic a better fit of the data was achieved.
-After splitting the data for training and testing:
+The data was then split for training and testing:

 * Train RMSE: 132093.1980972533
 * Test RMSE: 127851.15655611489